UWSEDS/homework-3-4-testing-exceptions-and-coding-style-PrivacyEngineer/README.md

 # Homework 3-4: Coding style and Unit tests.

+## Please note that VS Code runs Lint automatically, no output if everything is correct

 **Note: This homework has a total of 14 points.**

 In this homework, you will create two python modules and put them in PEP8 style.